vMarkusK/vLI-Veeam-CP/README.md

 1. Download /ContentPack/Veeam.vlcp
 2. Import Content Pack
-3. Configure Agent Group "Veeam" fro all your Veeam Severs
+3. Configure Agent Group "Veeam" for all your Veeam Severs
 4. If you need to monitor Explicit Jobs in addition.
 Add another Agent Group for teh Veeam Main Server "Veeam - Jobs":

 ```javascript